The summer financial aid application and additional information about the types of aid available will be updated and posted here early to mid-March.

 Summer Eligibility Limit and Disbursement

-The Financial Aid Office will begin accepting applications for aid for summer 2017 tuition and fee expenses on April 5, 2017.
+The Financial Aid Office will begin accepting applications for aid for summer 2018 tuition and fee expenses on March 19, 2018.
 Please review the summer class schedule to plan your classes .
-Your initial aid eligibility will be calculated based on your projected enrollment as noted on your summer application AND the information from your 2016-2017 FAFSA.
+Your initial aid eligibility will be calculated based on your projected enrollment as noted on your summer application and the information from your 2017-2018 FAFSA.

 - Be Pell grant eligible